kmrakash/Portfolio/content/jobs/Triunits/index.md

 url: "#"
 ---

-- Worked on main website and developed different components for the same
+- Worked on main website and developed different components and pages for the same
 - Work with a variety of different languages, platforms, frameworks, and content management systems such as JavaScript, TypeScript, Next.js, React,